Hemachandransomanathan/groweasyCRM/README.md

   to keep latency and cost reasonable, and batches run with bounded concurrency so a 1,000-row file doesn't fire 1,000 sequential requests.
-Each batch is independently retried with exponential backoff (`AI_MAX_RETRIES`, default 3) if Claude returns malformed JSON or the request fails — a single failed batch doesn't take down the whole import, it's reported in `failedBatches` instead.
+Each batch is independently retried with exponential backoff (`AI_MAX_RETRIES`, default 3) if Groq returns malformed JSON or the request fails — a single failed batch doesn't take down the whole import, it's reported in `failedBatches` instead.
 - **Server-side validation, not blind trust** — the AI is instructed to only use allowed `crm_status`/`data_source` enum values, but the backend *also*